Didius Julianus: Reign and opposition

-Coin of Julianus.
+Dupondius of Julianus.
 Inscription: CAES.
 M. DIDI.
 IVLIAN.
 AVG.

 Upon his accession, Julianus immediately reversed Pertinax's monetary reforms by devaluing the Roman currency.
 Pertinax had increased the silver content of the denarius to 87%, whereas Didius Julianus ordered it reduced to 75%, nearly the adulterated amount that was present during the reign of Commodus.
 Because Julianus bought his position rather than acquiring it conventionally through succession or conquest, he was a deeply unpopular emperor.
 When Julianus appeared in public, he frequently was greeted with groans and shouts of "robber and parricide".
 Once, a mob even obstructed his progress to the Capitol by pelting him with large stones.
 When news of the public anger in Rome spread across the Empire, three influential generals, Pescennius Niger in Syria, Septimius Severus in Pannonia, and Clodius Albinus in Britain, each able to muster three legions, rebelled.
 They refused to accept Julianus' authority as emperor and instead each declared himself emperor.
 Julianus declared Severus a public enemy because he was the nearest of the three to Rome, making him the most dangerous foe.
 Julianus sent senators to persuade Severus' legionaries to abandon him, a new general was nominated to replace him, and a centurion dispatched to take Severus' life.

 The Praetorian Guard had rarely fought in field battles, so Julianus marched them into the Campus Martius and drilled the guard in the construction of fortifications and field works.
 Despite this training, the Praetorian Guard was still undertrained compared to the field legionaries of Severus.
 Severus first secured the support of Albinus, declaring him Caesar, and then seized Ravenna and its fleet.
 Severus killed Tullius Crispinus, the Praetorian prefect, who was sent to negotiate with Severus and slow his march on Rome, and won over to his cause the ambassadors sent to turn his troops.
 Cassius Dio maintained that the Praetorian Guard tried to fight back, but were crushed, while modern historians believe that the Praetorian Guard simply abandoned Julianus, deserting en masse.

 Julianus attempted to negotiate with Severus, offering to share the empire with his rival, but Severus ignored these overtures and pressed forward.
 As he marched, more and more cities in Italy supported his claim to the throne.
 The remnants of the Praetorian Guard received pardons from Severus in exchange for surrendering the actual murderers of Pertinax.
 After seizing the ringleaders and killing them, the soldiers reported what they had done to Marcus Silius Messala, the consul, who summoned the senate to inform them of the proceedings.
 The Senate passed a motion proclaiming Severus emperor, awarded divine honours to Pertinax, and sentenced Julianus to death.
 Julianus was deserted by all except one of the prefects and his son-in-law, Cornelius Repentinus.